Mechanical vs automatic watch

 Accuracy

-Both of these movements can have a high accuracy. but automatic movements have a higher accuracy because automatic watches can be kept running at full wind speed.
-Many high-end luxury watch brands prefer automatic movements due to the greater precision and convenience.
+Both movements can have a high accuracy.
+But automatic movements have a higher accuracy because we can keep automatic watches running at full wind speed.
+Many high-end luxury watch brands prefer automatic movements because of the greater precision and convenience.

 Maintenance